2/25/18: Who Do You Say That I Am? Mark 8:27-38

 But so does abundant life.
 The kind of life that’s worth living in the first place—and this is the part we tend to miss in all of this.
 The point of all of this: the questions Jesus asks the disciples, the talk of what it means to be the Messiah and all that will happen to him, the suffering and death and the invitation to join him—and even on a larger scale, the whole reimagining of what it means to be God’s incarnate presence in the world, the great divine experiment that is Jesus—all it has to do with life, and how we can live it, not death.
 The mystery of it all is that to live this kind of life, which can only be lived completely when all others are able to live it to, well, this kind of life requires a kind of death.
 Not a physical death—though the promise of life beyond the limits of this world is a comfort and part of the story, too.
 But death of another kind.
 A dying to certain things.
 A loss.
 I laying aside of one way, of one kind if life or living, in order to pick up another.
 It’s in the story of Jesus that we find this mysterious, holy interplay between loss and new life.

-We’ve made available a Lenten devotional this year that pairs Scripture with the poetry of Mary Oliver, who you’ve heard quote plenty of times from this pulpit.
+We’ve made available a Lenten devotional this year from the SALT Project that pairs Scripture with the poetry of Mary Oliver, who you’ve heard quote plenty of times from this pulpit.
 This week’s devotional paired this passage from Mark with a poem entitled “In Blackwater Woods.”
 Like so many of her poems, this one finds the poet in the woods and looking at the trees over a pond, how they’re “giving off the rich fragrance of cinnamon and fulfillment,” and

 “the long tapers of cattails are bursting and floating away over the blue shoulders of the ponds.”
 Which leads her to reflect on how the whole forest turns itself over each year with the change of seasons, year after year.
 The whole forest, she comes to understand, is a testament to loss, but also to life, and how the two are interwoven.